cleolibrary/CLEO-Redux/docs/en/typescript.md

 # TypeScript

-Since v1.0.5 CLEO Redux adds first-class support for TypeScript.
+CLEO Redux has first-class support for TypeScript.
 TypeScript is a superset of JavaScript with static types and other features.
 It is compiled to JavaScript and can be efficiently used in large-scale projects.
 TypeScript has excellent IDE support so you get autocompletion, type checking and other features in your editor for free.

 TypeScript website: [https://www.typescriptlang.org/](https://www.typescriptlang.org/).